chef-boneyard/chef-fundamentals/slides/example-cookbook/01_slide.md

       end
     end

-This is two template resources set up by using the Ruby “each” loop over an array.
+This is two template resources set up by using the Ruby "each" loop over an array.

 The %w{ } syntax creates a quoted array of words.